On the robustness of Quantum Phase Estimation to compute ground properties of many-electron systems: Introduction

 \section{Introduction}

 We are interested in solving the stationary Schr\"odinger equation for bound states of many-fermion systems (indexed by a non-negative integer $j$):

-and more precisely in computing the ground energy $E_0$ and ground state $\ket{\psi_0}$ of electronic systems.
+and more precisely in computing the ground state energy $E_0$ (denoted ground energy in the following to lighten the notations) and ground state $\ket{\psi_0}$ of many-electron systems.
 Finding the exact solution with classical computing leads to a cost that is exponential in the system size $N_S$, i.e., the number of spin-orbitals when the state is expanded on an orbital basis \cite{gao2024distributed}.
 Approximate classical computing methods with a polynomial cost in $N_S$ have been developed, such as truncated CI \cite{zgid2012truncated}, density functional theory (DFT) \cite{kohn1965self} or tensor networks \cite{anselme2024combining, jamet2025anderson}.
-However, with strongly correlated electronic systems, these classical methods may not lead to sufficiently accurate ground state properties.
+However, with strongly correlated many-electron systems, these classical methods may not lead to sufficiently precise ground state properties.
 This hampers potential applications of industrial interest such as predictive computational chemistry and material science \cite{freitas2025fundamental, lyra2022deriving, greene2022modelling}.
-A promise of quantum computing is to drastically reduce the cost of the computation of exact ground properties of electronic systems.
+A promise of quantum computing is to drastically reduce the cost of the computation of exact ground properties of many-electron systems.